metacode-io/ex-rose-tree/README.md

 ### And what's a Zipper of a Rose Tree good for?

-In practice, `ExRoseTree.Zipper` can be used as an efficient means of representing everything from a cursor in a text editor to a selected item in a nested sidebar/dropdown menu in a UI which needs to maintain persistent focus.
+In practice, `ExRoseTree.Zipper` can be used as an effective means of representing everything from a cursor in a text editor to a selected item in a nested sidebar/dropdown menu in a UI which needs to maintain persistent focus.
 Essentially, anything that has an arbitrary hierarchy and would necessitate or benefit from the capability of being context-aware could be a candidate for a Rose Tree with Zipper.